-The referees should send their original reference letter and four copies directly to the ACVIM office, where they will be added to the candidate's application packets.
+The referees should send their original reference letter and four copies as directed in the credentials packet.
 Please note that it is the candidate's responsibility to verify that all reference letters reach the ACVIM office by the October 1 application deadline.